jmahler/shootout/README.md

 DESCRIPTION
 -----------

-This is a collection of programming examples solved in various languages.
-It is useful for comparing speed and code size as well as the more subjective metrics such as understandability.
+This is a collection of programming problems which are each solved in several different programming languages.
+It is useful for comparing implementation code size, understandability and performance.

 It was inspired by the now defunct "Great Computer Language Shootout".